bringlein/GarbageCollector/README.md

 ## Features

-Currently *GarbageCollector* can scan disc images as well as devices for the following formats:
+Currently *GarbageCollector* can scan disc images as well as devices for files of the following types:
 * pdf
 * jpg
 * png

 It can recover - unlike other popular file carvers e.g. foremost - **files of any size**.
-*GarbageCollector* is still a file carver, thus only non-fragmented files can be detected based on format-specific headers and footers regardless of the underlying file system.
+*GarbageCollector* is still a file carver, thus only non-fragmented files can be recovered.
+Detection is based on format-specific headers and footers regardless of the underlying file system.
 As *GarbageCollector* supports multithreading by design, it is **faster than other** popular file carving tools, too.